 Property division is one issue that can present particularly complicated questions in a high net worth divorce.
 When these cases are contested, emotions may run high.
 Florida is an equitable distribution state.
 This means that although the court will start from the presumption that marital property should be divided equally, it may adjust the distribution in the interest of what is equitable or fair.

 The first step when considering questions of property division is to determine the character of the property—whether it is marital or non-marital.
 During this process, it is important to identify all assets and liabilities.
 To that end, both spouses are expected to provide financial disclosures to each other.
 It is not unusual for one or both spouses to have some concerns about whether the other spouse's disclosures are accurate and truthful.
-An experienced attorney can look closely at the disclosures to determine whether it is possible that assets may have been hidden.
+An experienced divorce attorney in the Naples area can look closely at the disclosures to determine whether it is possible that assets may have been hidden.

 High net worth divorces often involve contentious issues related to expensive real estate, employment benefits, or the value of a business.
 It may be necessary to retain experts to value a home, a business, or pension plan benefits, and it may be appropriate to retain a forensic accountant to look at issues related to a company's books.
 An expert may also be necessary if a spouse's ability to earn income is at issue.
 Expert opinions are useful both during settlement negotiations and in the event that a divorce case goes to trial.